-Sarbeswar Sahoo is Assistant Professor of Sociology in the Department of Humanities and Social Sciences, Indian Institute of Technology Delhi.
+Sarbeswar Sahoo is Associate Professor of Sociology in the Department of Humanities and Social Sciences, Indian Institute of Technology Delhi.
 He was Alexander von Humboldt Postdoctoral Fellow at the Max Weber Centre, University of Erfurt, Germany.
 He received his Ph.D from the National University of Singapore , Singapore.
 Before joining IIT Delhi in July 2010, Dr. Sahoo was a Visiting Fellow in the Department of Sociology, National University of Singapore.
-His research interests include issues related to Postcolonial State, Civil Society and Democratization, Pentecostal Christianity, Hindu Nationalism, and Neo-liberal Globalization.
+His research interests include issues related to Postcolonial State, Civil Society and Democratization, Sociology of Religion and Violence (Pentecostal Christianity), and Neo-liberal Globalization.

 office: MS 642B